 ◾ Selected a less congested terminal

-◾ Booked a better laycan window
+◾ Booked a more strategic laycan window

 ◾ Pre-arranged evacuation with rail operators